ItsMeRomian/ModTools/README.md

  * Edit user info
  * Ban users
  * Make users UOTW
- * See where user is
+ * See where user corrently is
- * See rooms of users
+ * See all rooms of users

 **Rooms**
 *  See room info